divesh212/nagp-mobileStore-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an online mobile store web application where a user can add mobiles to their cart and place orders.
+They can also filter the list of mobiles based on price and can also search a particular mobile by name.
+Only logged in users are allowed to place orders.
+Otherwise, they can still add mobiles to their cart and view cart.
+Once the order is placed, the cart will be cleared for a fresh order.

+## User Login Credentials in Application
+Username: *user1*
+Passowrd: *pass1*

 ## Available Scripts